The planar Tur\'an number of the seven-cycle

-$(8)$ $G'$ contains only triangular blocks that could appear in a $C_7$-free planar graph;
+$(8)$ $G$ contains only triangular blocks that could appear in a $C_7$-free plane graph;

-$(9)$ If $F$ is an $(8+)$ face and it's adjacent to two edges of a $T_3$, then the cycle formed by it can the shortened by the processed described in Lemma \ref{8+boundary}.
-We claim that in this way, this cycle cannot be shortened into a $C_7$. \end{lemma} \begin{proof} Since $G$ is $2$-connected, every edge borders two faces.
-We will construct $G'$ inductively by using $T_3$ to replace those items that we don't want.
-Specifically, let $T$ be one of the following in $G$: an edge that borders two $(8+)$-faces, a small block set on less than $7$ vertices whose boundary forms a single cycle, or a large triangular block.
+$(9)$ If $F$ is an $(8+)$-face of $G$ and it's adjacent to two edges of a $T_3$, then the cycle formed by it can the shortened by the processed described in Lemma \ref{8+boundary}.
+We claim that in this way, this cycle cannot be shortened into a $C_7$. \end{lemma}

+In this lemma we are trying to create a simplified graph where we replace things like large triangular blocks with $T_3$'s, such that by property $(1)$ and $(2)$ it suffices to prove the desired bound ($e \leq {18\over 7}v - {48\over 7}$) for this new graph.
+In this simplified graph, property $(3),(4),(5),(6),(7),$ and $(8)$ allow us to prove Lemma \ref{smallblockslemma} by calculating vertex and face contribution for each of the remaining small triangular blocks.
+Then, with property $(9)$ and Lemma \ref{smallblockslemma}, we manage to prove this bound ($e \leq {18\over 7}v - {48\over 7}$) by using dual graphs, as outlined in the proof of Theorem \ref{pt}. \begin{proof} Since $G'$ is $2$-connected, every edge borders two faces.
+We will construct $G$ inductively by using $T_3$ to replace those items that we don't want.
+Specifically, let $T$ be one of the following in $G'$: an edge that borders two $(8+)$-faces, a small block set on less than $7$ vertices whose boundary forms a single cycle, or a large triangular block.